AmirMohammadd2004/CoinMarket/README.md

    - Uses `SparkView` for price chart with `Chart_Adapter`.
    - Shows statistics and detailed information.
    - Supports clickable links to website, Reddit, Twitter, and GitHub.
 ---
+Libraries Used

+Retrofit - for API calls

+Gson Converter - for JSON parsing

+Glide - for image loading

+Robinhood Spark - for charts

+AndroidX components (RecyclerView, ConstraintLayout, AppCompat, etc.)